DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 This is still very sound advice, even for Tauri and this advice should still be followed.

-If the HTTP API of Tauri is used you will need to specify the scopes that are allowed.
+You can also use the Tauri HTTP API which uses the Rust client for HTTP.
+For this you need to enable it in the allowList and then you can as recommended set a scope with only secure content in it.

 2. **Disable the Node.js integration in all renderers that display remote content**